You may have not heard of this kind of filter before.

 Well, now you can.

-When using this kind of specialized filter media, such a filtration setup has the incredible ability to actually reduce nitrates – a feat no hang-on-back-filter has ever been able to accomplish!
+Sometimes when using this kind of specialized filter media, such a filtration setup has the incredible ability to actually reduce nitrates – a feat no hang-on-back-filter has ever been able to accomplish!

 As you may know, nitrates are one of the biggest reasons frequent water changes are necessary for a tank.